vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 (2) So also - "sung by rishis", Great sages like Saunaka, !
-Sanatk- umara, Narada" etc., have sung, reciting the names with their full meaning and import. -
+Sanatkumara, Narada" etc., have sung, reciting the names with their full meaning and import. -
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>